“What should I be but just what I am?” Edna St. Vincent Millay

 Since graduating from McGill many years ago, I’ve had a broad range of experience.
 I’ve worked in daycare in Sweden and, back in Canada, in special education, counselling, business, coaching business and non-profit clients, human resources management, and organizational consulting within private business.
 I’ve also furthered my education with studies related to counselling and coaching.

-I love learning, spending time with friends and my family (my partner and I are the parents of two school-aged kids), being outdoors, writing, reading, travel, good food, and new experiences.
+I love learning, spending time with friends and my family (my partner and I are the parents of one school-aged kid and one graduated adult), being outdoors, writing, reading, travel, good food, and new experiences.
 I feel inspired by people who are actively engaged in what they love to do and inherently curious about those conditions and practices that help us, as individuals and groups of individuals, thrive and create what we want of life.

 I’ve been fortunate to live on Salt Spring Island since 1989.
 Being part of—and of service to—my community is important to me.